ondrejvelisek/dropbear/README.md

-# SSH server and client supporting OAuth2 authentication
+# SSH server and client supporting OAuth2 resource access and OpenID Connect authentication
-(OpenID Connect core included)

 This readme is intended o be simpler and more specific version of [Original Dropbear README](README)